MadMcCrow/estragon/README.md

 ## Current Status
 Estragon is very much under development.
 I plan on using it to make, build and deploy Godot games easier.

+Feature wise, some things are already functionnal:
+- command line interface : you can pass it commands and it will interpret it, making it easy to use with make, sh and bat script
+- Downloading the engine : specify a path (or use Estragon folder) to download the latest master branch of Godot
+- Build the engine       : will build the engine using all the cpu cores availables

+Planned Features :
+- Interpret command file       : pass a configuration file as task
+- add Modules to the engine    : do all the necessary preparation to implements new features into your Godot install
+- build project for platform   : make an executable out of your project

 ## Requierements

 You'll need all Godot's requierements as well as :